pingcap/docs-tidb-operator/en/enable-tls-for-mysql-client.md

         kubectl apply -f tidb-components-client-cert.yaml
         ```

-    3. After creating these objects, cert-manager will generate four secret objects for the four components to use.
+    3. After creating these objects, cert-manager will generate four secret objects for the four components.

     > **Note:**
     >